Distributed Machine-Learning for Early HARQ Feedback Prediction in Cloud RANs: Distributed early HARQ strategies

-where $\mathcal{M}(i,j)$ is the set of check nodes that are associated with the bit $b_{i,j}$ and $\beta^{(k)}_{m,k}$ is the check node to variable node message at the $k$-th iteration.
-In contrast to tree codes where message passing decoders always converge to the best solution, for modern \ac{LDPC} codes the evolution of the \acp{LLR} can be interpreted as a sequence which may or may not converge to a ”degraded" marginalization \cite{10.5555/971143}.
-This behavior provides additional information on the healthiness of the received codeword.
+where $\mathcal{M}(l)$ is the set of check nodes that are associated with the bit $b_{l}$, $\delta^{(k)}_{m,k}$ is the check node to variable node message at the $k$-th iteration, and $\Lambda_{l,k}^{(i)}$ is the updated \ac{LLR} at the $k$-th iteration with $\Lambda_{l,0}^{(i)} := \Lambda_{l}^{(i)}$.
+In contrast to tree codes where message passing decoders always converge to the best solution, for modern \ac{LDPC} codes, the evolution of the \acp{LLR} can be interpreted as a sequence which may or may not converge to a ”degraded" marginalization \cite{10.5555/971143}.
+Compared to considering only the received \acp{LLR}, this behavior provides additional information on the healthiness of the received codeword.